mnemnion/gork/doc/fabri/tricky words.md

 Retro is already moving in this direction, as it embraces quotations, which are the general form of words. `:` is a perfect example, we also want the word `":` that defines the last string as a word.
 This makes `"word" ":` equivalent to `: word`.
 We could have words like `eval ( str -> mu )`, which does what you'd expect, and even `define (a.str b.str -> nil ,word )` which is a bit of a sophistication that defines the word `b` as the contents of `a`.
 I'm sure our Lisp friends can read into the implied macro.

+Which brings us to

+## Macros

+The inference engine is going to want to know which kind of word we have, as soon as possible.
+We could of course backtrack and redo the whole inference when we read `immediate` after the semicolon but a) I've never found that convention appealing and b) why not just `macro:` instead of `:` ?

+If I understand the machine model correctly, the class of the word is laid down right by the XT, so a word like `immediate` ends up vectoring (Retro jargon for changing an executable's semantics) the nature of the definition.
+Unavoidable?
+Probably, we need to be able to act on quotations. `macro:` as the specific form gives both the reader and the Fabricator a useable hint.